Use Caution with Job Offers Claiming to be from Indiegogo

 - Offers to send you a check to cover your costs for purchases of this equipment

-- Requirements for you to Wire Money
+- Requirements for you to Wire, or otherwise send, them funds

 *Always use care when sharing your personal information, and definitely always feel free to reach out to companies if you are unsure the person contacting you is legitimate!
 For Indiegogo, open positions are always listed on our Careers Page.